GrabAByte/bash-repository-scaffolding/README.md

 ## Description

-This project was created as an easy way to create industry best practice codebase structures, which act as boilerplates over a number of DevOps tooling and programming languages.
+This project was created as an easy way to create industry best-practice codebase structures, which act as boilerplates over a number of DevOps tooling and programming languages.
 This stops the need to fork boilerplate repositories themselves

 ## Dependencies